eightbit/eightbit-resources/README.md

 # eightbit-resources
-A list of resources - probably only for tutorials, but who knows?
+A list of resources for various and sundry geeks.

 ## LinkBuilder.xlsx